Find Nursing Colleges

 $2,637 Average Tuition & Fees

-Our analysis found Sentara College of Health Sciences to be the best value school for nursing students who want to pursue a degree in Virginia.
-Sentara College of Health Sciences is a fairly small private not-for-profit school located in the large suburb of Chesapeake.
+Our 2023 rankings named Sentara College of Health Sciences the best value school in Virginia for nursing students.
+Sentara College of Health Sciences is a fairly small private not-for-profit school located in the suburb of Chesapeake.

-In-state tuition fees for undergraduate students at Sentara College of Health Sciences are $2,637 per year.
+Sentara College of Health Sciences undergraduate students pay an average of $2,637 in in-state tuition and fees each year.
 The average amount in student loans that nursing majors at Sentara College of Health Sciences take out is $27,686.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $155.

 $3,998 Average Tuition & Fees

-A rank of #2 on this year’s list means Reynolds Community College is a great value for nursing students.
+The excellent programs at Reynolds Community College helped the school earn the #2 place on this year’s ranking of the best nursing schools in Virginia.
 Located in the suburb of Richmond, Reynolds Community College is a public college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Reynolds Community College are $3,998 a year.
+In-state tuition fees for undergraduate students at Reynolds Community College are $3,998 per year.
 While working on their degree, nursing majors at Reynolds Community College accumulate an average of around $17,331 in student debt.

 $4,838 Average Tuition & Fees

-A rank of #3 on this year’s list means Central Virginia Community College is a great value for nursing students.
-Located in the city of Lynchburg, Central Virginia Community College is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Central Virginia Community College.
+The school came in at #3 on this year’s Best Value Nursing Schools in Virginia list.
+Located in the city of Lynchburg, Central Virginia Community College is a public college with a small student population.

 Central Virginia Community College undergraduate students pay an average of $4,838 in in-state tuition and fees each year.